DefiboxTeam/Vault-document/user document.md

 cleos push action   eosio.token transfer '{"from": "testtesttest ","to":"vault.defi","quantity":"200.0000 EOS","memo":""}' -p testtesttest
 ```
 The transfer method, which requires three parameters:

-From: The name of the deposited user
+- `from` -The name of the deposited user
-To: Deposited contract address, fixed vault.defi
+- `to` - Deposited contract address, fixed vault.defi
-Quantity: The amount of EOS deposited, which needs to be formatted according to the token precision of EOS
+- `quantity` -The amount of EOS deposited, which needs to be formatted according to the token precision of EOS
-Memo: It is the remark of the transfer, which can be empty and has no logic
+- `memo` -It is the remark of the transfer, which can be empty and has no logic
 After the deposit is successful, vault.defi will issue a corresponding amount of sEOS to the user based on the current exchange rate between sEOS and EOS.
 The user can query the token.defi(sEOS) on their account, and the deposited EOS will automatically buy REX, start enjoying the benefits of REX.